ntop/ntopng/doc/nedge/src/management.rst

 nEdge is designed to be (to a great extent) headless.
 Almost every functionality of the software is configurable from the GUI.
-This means that also the device management can be perfromed simply from the GUI.
+This means that also the device management can be performed simply from the GUI.
 However, there may be cases that require the system administrator to manually modify some of the configurations.
 Such cases can be for example the creation of custom network interfaces for the management